-Leica CL versus Sony RX100 V
+Leica CL vs Sony RX100 V

 The Leica CL (Typ 7323) and the Sony Cyber-shot DSC-RX100 V are two digital cameras that were officially introduced, respectively, in November 2017 and October 2016.
 The CL is a mirrorless interchangeable lens camera, while the RX100 V is a fixed lens compact.
 The cameras are based on an APS-C (CL) and an one-inch (RX100 V) sensor.
-The Leica has a resolution of 24.1 megapixel, whereas the Sony provides 20 MP.
+The Leica has a resolution of 24.1 megapixels, whereas the Sony provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 V is considerably smaller (42 percent) than the Leica CL.
 In this context, it is worth noting that neither the CL nor the RX100 V are weather-sealed.